 - Price.
 When compared to memory foam pillows, down generally has the advantage in terms of a lower price.

-Drawbacks Of Down Pillows
+Cons Of Down Pillows

 - Allergens.
 Because they’re made of a natural fiber, it’s much more difficult to ensure down pillows are completely hypoallergenic.
-And for those with sensitivity of allergies to waterfowl, they’re generally ill-advised.
+And for those with a sensitivity of allergies to waterfowl, they’re generally ill-advised.

 - Spikiness.
 Although the spikes of down feathers aren’t as sharp or rigid as those in outer feathers, they can still poke through the ticking of a pillow and scratch or poke.